Man 2: [gasping] We can't outrun the bear forever!

 - In Code Geass R2, the Black Knights fight a defensive battle against the corrupt eunuchs who rule the Chinese Federation.
 They get trapped in a mountain cave and hold out until Lelouch's Engineered Public Confession causes the oppressed masses to rise up, turning the tide of the battle.

-- Rurouni Kenshin has defeated a few opponents this way, and buying time for a counterattack was how Aoshi's Elite Mooks made a Heroic Sacrifice.
+- Rurouni Kenshin: Himura Kenshin has defeated a few opponents with evasion and timing and buying time for a counterattack was how Aoshi's Elite Mooks made a Heroic Sacrifice.

 - In Dragon Ball Z, Goku has tried everything else to no effect against Frieza, and has to resort to his trump card, the Spirit Bomb.
 The problem is, it'll take him several minutes to create a big enough Spirit Bomb, and he has to stand motionless and let Frieza pummel him while doing it.
 This means the much weaker Piccolo is forced to step in and fight a losing battle to keep Frieza distracted long enough.
-Subverted, as the Spirit Bomb doesn't work.
+Subverted, as while the Spirit Bomb causes a lot of damage to Frieza, it fails to defeat him.

 - Very common in Magic: The Gathering, particularly with combo decks facing creature aggro decks.
-They slow down their opponent with counterspells or creature removal long enough to set up a devastating move.
+They slow down their opponent with counterspells or creature removal long enough for the aggro deck to run out of gas, allowing them to set up a devastating move.
 The right card can often totally shift the course of a game.

-- During the final space battle in Galaxy Quest, the Protector never fires a single shot at Saris's ship (in fact, the Protector only ever fires once in the film, at the very beginning).
-Instead, The Captain has the pilot navigate into the nearby mine field, while diverting all available power to structural integrity in order to survive Saris's Macross Missile Massacre.
+- Galaxy Quest: During the final space battle, the Protector never fires a single shot at Saris's ship (in fact, the Protector only ever fires once in the film, at the very beginning).
+Instead, The Captain has the pilot navigate into the nearby mine field, while diverting all available power to the "Plasma Armor" in order to survive Saris's Macross Missile Massacre.
 By the time he turns his ship around to face Saris, the Protector's armor is completely gone, which means a single volley would finish it off.
 However, the ship is "dragging" magnetic mines straight towards Saris's ship.
 Cue explosions.

 - In Real Steel, Atom can take a lot more damage than an average fighting bot thanks to him being built specifically for sparring, but even his endurance is taxed during his prize fight with Zeus, whose fights never last more than 1 round.
 When Zeus once again starts pounding Atom relentlessly, Charlie just does his best to keep Atom's vital areas covered from the worst of it without hitting back.
 Eventually, just as Atom's endurance is about to give out, Zeus drains most of his batteries, allowing Atom to take the initiative.
+The last round bell rings with Zeus technically winning on points, but as Atom was beating the anemic Zeus about the head and shoulders, shattering Zeus's reputation.
 Rope-a-dope, Rockem-Sockem-Robots style.

 - This is a recurring motif in The Lies of Locke Lamora by Scott Lynch.
 Locke doesn't have to hold out forever, only until Jean gets to him...